hamidzr/robot-control/README.md

 - To use the node server run `npm install && npm start`

 ## Project Structure
- - `src/server.*`: contains simple websocket server implementations for node and flask
+ - `src/server.js`: contains simple websocket server implementations for node
- - `src/webgme-plugin.js`: an early version of the plugin
  - `public`: simple vue.js powered interface to interactively test the robots
  - `webgme`: our installation of webgme containing the plugin and decorator